apache/allura/Allura/docs/getting_started/installation.rst

 These are created on first run.

 Current directory mounted as :file:`/allura` inside containers.
+This means your current source code in your host environment is shared with the containers.
+You can edit Allura code directly, and the containers will reflect your changes.

 Python environment:

-- :file:`env-docker/python`
+- :file:`/allura-data/env-docker/python`
-- :file:`env-docker/bin`
+- :file:`/allura-data/env-docker/bin`

 Services data: